Poetry Week, Day 7, Song Lyric: "In Redondo"

 You left another note but I can't read them anymore

-We try to hold on to a ghost of everything we once knew
+We tried to hold on to a ghost of the life we once knew

 Someday I may lose the memory of you